The alleged associates of Jeffrey Epstein: Names by numbers

 She is currently serving 20 years in prison, having been convicted sex-trafficking underage girls in June 2022.

-Testimony concerning the former Duke of York’s alleged conduct is detailed in the documents, much of which he has previously denied.
+Testimony concerning the former duke’s alleged conduct is detailed in the documents, much of which he has previously denied.

 Evidence from Epstein victim Johanna Sjoberg, claimed the duke touched her breast while sitting on a couch inside the US billionaire’s Manhattan apartment in 2001.